anam-org/agora_convoai_to_video/go-publish-video/README.md

 # With VP8 codec
 ./parent -appID "your_app_id" -channelName "your_channel" -videoCodec "VP8"

+# With custom user ID (string UID enabled by default)
+./parent -appID "your_app_id" -channelName "your_channel" -userID "myuser123"

-# With H264 codec (default)
+# With integer user IDs
-./parent -appID "your_app_id" -channelName "your_channel" -videoCodec "H264"
+./parent -appID "your_app_id" -channelName "your_channel" -userID "12345" -enableStringUID=false
 ```

 This will publish the YUV and PCM files from the test_data folder.
 You can view the stream on Agora Web Demo: